 Sadly, ever since he made a name for himself in the hit TV series Gossip Girl, Chace Crawford found himself typecast and boxed-in, unable to forge a credible career on the big screen.
 His role as Nate in Gossip Girl is arguably still his most notable credit, but The Boys is certainly changing his image, as he plays very much against type with his portrayal of the problematic hero, The Deep.

 The original matriarch of The Seven may end up meeting her maker at the hands of Homelander, but there are plenty of chances for you to check out the career of Queen Maeve actor Dominique McElligott if you know where to look.

-McElligott had a recurring role in the popular Netflix series House of Cards, playing Hannah Conway in seasons 5 and 6 of the show.
-Further back, she appeared in the hilarious comedy The Guard in 2011, and the brilliant sci-fi movie Moon in 2009.
+McElligott had a recurring role in one of the best Netflix series, House of Cards, playing Hannah Conway in seasons 5 and 6 of the show.
+Further back, she appeared in the hilarious comedy The Guard in 2011 and the brilliant sci-fi movie Moon in 2009.

 After plugging away in various bit-part roles in TV series through the years, Jessie Usher finally saw his fortunes shift when The Boys helped his career take off.

 Usher hasn’t done much on the big screen, but he has bagged roles in legacy sequels such as Shaft, where he played Samuel L. Jackson’s son, and one of the best disaster movies of all time, Independence Day: Resurgence – where he played Will Smith’s son.
 We can think of worse movie dads, for sure!